 '''

 Remove station from standalone or primary cluster

 3 -

-Log in to the auxiliary database station as the root user.
+Log in to one of the auxiliary database stations that is not being removed as the root user.

 4

 Open a console window.

 5 -

 Enter the following:

 cd /opt/nsp/nfmp/auxdb/install/bin 4

 6

 Enter the following to block external access to the auxiliary database ports:

 ./auxdbAdmin.sh shieldsUp 🗸

 7

 Enter the following to stop the auxiliary database:

 ./auxdbAdmin.sh force stop 4

 8

 Enter the following to start the auxiliary database:

 ./auxdbAdmin.sh start 4

 9

 Enter the following:

-./auxdbAdmin.sh removeNode internal IP +
+./auxdbAdmin.sh removeNode internal_IP 4

 where internal IP is the IP address that the station uses to communicate with the other auxiliary

 database stations

 You are prompted for the database user password.

 10 -

 Enter the password.

 The removal operation begins.

 i

 Note: If a cluster rebalance is required, the operation may take considerable time,

 depending on the volume of data in the auxiliary database.

 The station is removed from the auxiliary database.

 11

 If the NSP deployment does not include the NFM-P, or is geo-redundant, go to Step 13.

 '''